Patient engagement used to end with a simple reminder text. Now, it's about keeping them…

 Satisfied patients stay with their providers.
 Prioritizing positive experiences keeps patients for years, creating continuity of care that improves health outcomes.

-Returning patients require less administrative work and already trust their providers, making appointments more productive and treatments more effective.
+Returning patients also require less administrative work and already trust their providers, making appointments more productive and treatments more effective.

-Great for Healthcare Provider’s Reputation
+Great for Healthcare Providers’ Reputation

 Additionally, positive word-of-mouth spreads like fire, as do online reviews and other recommendation mediums to improve the healthcare provider’s credibility and trust within the community.
+In fact, 43% of patients are willing to go out of their insurance network to choose a provider with favorable reviews.

 Improved Health Outcomes